Sir Frederick Pollock, 3rd Baronet: Fencing

 Together with his younger brother, Walter Herries Pollock, he participated in the first English revival of historical fencing, originated by Alfred Hutton and his colleagues Egerton Castle, Captain Carl Thimm, Colonel Cyril Matthey, Captain Percy Rolt, Captain Ernest George Stenson Cooke, Captain Frank Herbert Whittow.

-He was cited in a 1897 slander case involving the London Fencing Club when Sir John Hutton was sued by a French naval officer, Rene Martin Fortris, who accused Hutton of falsely stating that Fortris had been making unwelcome advances towards his daughter for two years.
-According to Fortris this led to Sir Frederick Pollock and John Norbury declining his application for membership of the London Fencing Club.
+He was cited in an 1897 slander case involving the London Fencing Club when Sir John Hutton was sued by a French naval officer, Rene Martin Fortris, who accused Hutton of falsely stating that Fortris had been making unwelcome advances towards his daughter for two years.
+According to Fortris, this led to Sir Frederick Pollock and John Norbury declining his application for membership of the London Fencing Club.
 The jury was unimpressed by Fortris's case and found in favour of Sir John Hutton.